golemfactory/golem-docs/docs/creators/javascript/quickstart.md

     * Install [Yarn](https://classic.yarnpkg.com/en/docs/install) version 1.22.3 or newer
     * Install [Git](https://git-scm.com/downloads)

 In this section we will introduce how to run a Simple Node Application on Golem Network.
-The created project will be using a build setup based on pre-built [Golem Image](https://handbook.golem.network/requestor-tutorials/vm-runtime) and allow us to run our Node.js script on a [Provider](https://handbook.golem.network/introduction/provider).
+The created project will be using a build setup based on pre-built image ([Golem Image](https://handbook.golem.network/requestor-tutorials/vm-runtime)) and allow us to run our Node.js script on a rented computer on Golem ([Provider](https://handbook.golem.network/introduction/provider)).

 Make sure you have a version of Node.js installed newer than or equal to 16.0.0: